jashburn00/LearningFullStack/notes/JavaScriptNotes.md

 - if you are using mocha, you can set "test": "mocha" then use the npm test command ...
 - you can use the `assert` library provided by Node for assert statements
     - `const assert = require('assert');`
-    - assertions throw an error if a passed argument evaluates to false
+    - assert.ok will throw an error if a passed argument evaluates to falsy
         - `assert.ok(4+4 === 8);`
+    - assert.equals is a loose comparison
+    	- assert.strictEqual is strict
+	- assert.deepStrictEqual compares the attributes of objects with strict equal
+		- different objects with identical values are not strictly equal (objects, arrays, etc.)
-- creating tests can be broken into 3 parts:
+- creating tests can be broken into 4 parts:
     - setup
     - exercise
     - verify
+    - teardown
 ### mocha
 - uses "describe" and "it" statements
     - describe statements group tests (can be nested)